TheOddler/aplai/report/report.md

 TODO

 ## EXPERIMENTS SET-UP

-The set-up is similar as in  the Sudoku set-up, whereas here we didn't do channeling and the puzzles are in a different file (puzzles.pl).
+The set-up is similar as in  the Sudoku set-up, however here we didn't do channeling (as normally there wouldn't even have been two viewpoints) and the puzzles are in a different file (puzzles.pl).
 When opening the CHR or eclipse implementation in the correct GUI, the solve/1 or solve_all/0 predicates can be used to solve a specific or all puzzles respectively.

 ## RESULTS